 In typical Walt Disney World fashion, there is always another party, another festival, or another special event to add more magic to your already magical Disney Vacation.
-And Disney After Hours events are no exception.
-With Disney’s After Hours Boo Bash on the way this fall at Magic Kingdom, one has to ask; Are Disney After Hours Events Worth it?
+And Disney After Hours events is no exception.
+But, with the high cost of yet another ticket and limited hours, one has to ask; Are Disney After Hours Events Worth it?

 What is Disney After Hours at Walt Disney World?

 A Disney After Hours Party requires a separate ticket and allows guests the chance the stay 3 hours longer than regular park closing time.
 Meaning, party guests get late-night access to the parks, with the chance to ride any of the 20 open rides, without the line waits.
 Disney After Hours Party events typically have a certain theme; Villians, Boo Bash, Merriest Hours, etc. Still, no matter the theme, or park, all After Hours events, so far, have had the same structure.
 Here is everything you need to know about attending an After Hours event at Walt Disney World.